Mango-information-systems/mango-is-website/source/tools/csv-to-json/index.md

    - type: h4
      value: Feedback
    - type: p
      value: "We focused on making it easy and efficient.
 There is certainly some room for improvement left, do not hesitate to make suggestions.
-We can be reached on <a href='https://github.com/Mango-information-systems/mango-is-website/issues'>github</a> or <a href='/contact/'>here</a>."
+We can be reached on <a href='https://github.com/Mango-information-systems/mango-is-website/issues'>github</a> or <a href='/contact'>in our contact page</a>."
    - type: h4
      value: Open source
    - type: p